MSUSAzureAccelerators/Intelligent-Supply-Chain-Management/user_deployment_assets/PowerBI/README.md

 First off, if you don't have it, go download Power BI Desktop [here](https://www.microsoft.com/en-us/download/details.aspx?id=58494)

+1) Download the pbix file [here](SA_SupplyChain_PBIX_V2.pbix
+2) Upload it to the PBI workspace
-Next, open the Power BI report in this repository using your PowerBI account.
-Click on File, Embed Report, and select the option "website or portal".
+2) Click on File, Embed Report, and select the option "website or portal".

 ![](../../assets/images/ShareReport.png)